Menu Close

 b.
 Career Counselling: Percentage of unemployed youth who successfully land in any employment.

 c.
-Industry Readiness & Entrepreneurship: The number of youths taking these courses who successfully land in impact making jobs or start any kind of entrepreneurial ventures.
+Industry Readiness & Entrepreneurship: The number of youths taking these courses who successfully land in impactful jobs or start any kind of entrepreneurial ventures.

 5) This data will be audited and published on our website periodically for transparency.